 What happens at the full protection hearing

-First, the ministry lawyer tells the judge what kind of order the ministry is asking for.
+First, MCFD's lawyer tells the judge what kind of order they're asking for.

-Then the ministry's witnesses give evidence and answer the ministry lawyer's questions.
-You or your lawyer then cross-examine each of their witness.
-The ministry might also give documents as evidence.
+Then MCFD's witnesses give evidence and answer questions from MCFD's lawyer.
+You or your lawyer then cross-examine each of their witnesses.
+MCFD might also give documents as evidence.

 Next, you and your witnesses answer your lawyer's questions.
-Then the ministry lawyer cross-examines you and each of your witnesses.
+Then MCFD's lawyer cross-examines you and each of your witnesses.

-When all the witnesses testify and are cross-examined, the ministry lawyer says why the judge should make the order the ministry asked for.
+When all the witnesses have spoken and been cross-examined, MCFD's lawyer says why the judge should make the order that MCFD asked for.
 Then you or your lawyer say why that order shouldn't be made and a different order should be made instead.

 What the judge decides

-The judge makes a decision in your child's best interest.
+The judge makes a decision in your child's best interests.

 - If the judge decides your child doesn't need protection, your child is returned to you and the court process ends.